 It’s time for our communities to seize the unique political opportunities of the day.
 In the delicate balancing act of having to ensure that one’s social conservative contempt for First Nations doesn’t overwhelm one’s neoconservative love of the market, Prime Minister Harper has erred by letting the racism and sexism of the former outstrip his belligerent commitment to the latter.
 This is a novice mistake that Liberals like Jean Chrétien and Paul Martin learned how to manage decades ago.
+Learn more about bitcoin profit and making profit with investing.
 As a result, the federal government has invigorated a struggle for Indigenous self-determination that must challenge the relationship between settler-colonization and free-market fundamentalism in ways that refuse to be co-opted by scraps of recognition, opportunistic apologies, and the cheap gift of political and economic inclusion.
 For Indigenous nations to live, capitalism must die.
 And for capitalism to die, we must actively participate in the construction of Indigenous alternatives to it.